rng-guy/NFSMWBartender/APPENDIX.md

 Regarding **cosmetic features** (`BartenderSettings\Basic\Cosmetic.ini`):

-* The cop-destruction string feature is incompatible with the `EnableCopDestroyedStringHook` feature of the [NFSMW Unlimiter mod](https://github.com/nlgxzef/NFSMWUnlimiter/releases) by nlgxzef.
+* The cop-destruction string feature is incompatible with the `EnableCopDestroyedStringHook` feature of the [NFSMW Unlimiter](https://github.com/nlgxzef/NFSMWUnlimiter/releases) mod by nlgxzef.
 To resolve this conflict, either delete Bartender's `[Vehicles:Strings]` parameter group or disable Unlimiter's version of the feature by editing its `NFSMWUnlimiterSettings.ini` configuration file.

 * You can use the [Binary tool](https://github.com/SpeedReflect/Binary/releases/tag/v2.8.3) by MaxHwoy to edit the game's strings and add new ones.

-* For destruction strings, Bartender ignores vehicles and strings that don't exist in the game.
+* For the vehicle strings, Bartender ignores vehicles / strings that don't exist in VltEd / Binary.

 * If you don't define a valid `default` string, string-less vehicles won't trigger notifications.